We Know Rental Properties

 training for landlords

 I worked in property management for 15 years.
 I've managed rental properties, leased rental properties, renovated rental properties and inspected hundreds of rental properties.
 I've worked with hundreds of landlords and thousands of tenants.

 The condition of your rental property is a determining factor in just how profitable the property is for you.
 Exposing your tenants to unsafe conditions, often without realizing it, can make you vulnerable to lawsuits and lost rent.

 If you are getting an investment property ready to market and lease, we can support you in every way.

-- We are qualified to inspect your investment property in Baltimore County for a Rental License.
+We are qualified to inspect your investment property in Baltimore County and Baltimore City for a Rental License.